dotnet/docs/docs/architecture/grpc-for-wcf-developers/apm.md

 *Distributed tracing* is a relatively recent development in monitoring, which has arisen from the increasing use of microservices and distributed architectures.
 A single request from a client browser, application or device may be broken down into many steps and sub-requests and involve the use of many services across a network.
 This makes it difficult to correlate log messages and metrics with the specific request that triggered them.

-Although it is still a nascent technology area, distributed tracing has grown quickly in popularity and is now supported by the Cloud Native Computing Foundation, with [the Open Tracing standard](https://opentracing.io) effort attempting to provide vendor-neutral libraries for working with backends like [Jaeger](https://www.jaegertracing.io/) and [Elastic APM](https://www.elastic.co/products/apm).
+Although it is still a nascent technology area, distributed tracing has grown quickly in popularity and is now going through a standardization process.
+The Cloud Native Computing Foundation created the [the Open Tracing standard](https://opentracing.io), attempting to provide vendor-neutral libraries for working with backends like [Jaeger](https://www.jaegertracing.io/) and [Elastic APM](https://www.elastic.co/products/apm).
+At the same time, Google created the [OpenCensus project](https://opencensus.io/) to address the same set of problems.
+These two projects are now in the process of merging into a new project, [OpenTelemetry](https://opentelemetry.io), which aims to be the future industry standard.

 ### How distributed tracing works